ghicheon/CarND-Capstone-Final-Project/README.md

 ### pid controller tunning (Ghicheon Lee)

-Conditional integral is applied to PID controller.
+Conditional integral was applied to PID controller.
 FOPDT(first order plus dead-time model) parameters were found.
-IMC(Internal Model Control) tunning is used.
+IMC(Internal Model Control) tunning was used.
 MPC model was considered (https://github.com/ghicheon/code_snippets) but not used because it's too slow in python.

 I modified code like following in order to measure FOPDT parameters.

 * There is no speed limit

 ```bash
 waypoint_loader.launch
       <param name="velocity" value="100" />
 ```

 * throttle is always 30%.

 ```bash
 twist_controller.py